AGIUI/Moon/README.md

 ## Installation

 1. Clone this repository with submodules: `git clone --recurse-submodules`
-2. Pip install requirements.txt in both this and the privateGPT submodule under `src/privateGPT` (after submodules are also cloned)
+2. `pip install -r requirements.txt` in both this and the privateGPT submodule under `src/privateGPT` (after submodules are also cloned)
 3. Download the `ggml-gpt4all-j-v1.3-groovy.bin` model file from the [privateGPT](https://github.com/imartinez/privateGPT) submodule's README and place it in the `models` directory in project root
 4. Create a `.env` file in project root as follows: